 3. VolView (Kitware) is a free open-source clinical radiological viewer that runs on your web browser and provide photo-realistic, interactive, 3D visualizations using cinematic volume rendering.
 This software does not upload your data and works without downloading the program.

-4. MIPAV is a free DICOM viewer, editor and anonymizer for reseach only: Medical Image Processing, Analysis and Visualization (MIPAV), NIH
+4. MIPAV is a free DICOM viewer, editor and anonymizer for reseach only: Medical Image Processing, Analysis and Visualization (MIPAV), NIH.
+Also, MIPAV Anonymize is useful for anonymization.

 *DICOM (Digital Imaging and COmmunications in Medicine) is an international standard file format and network communications protocol developed by the American College of Radiology (ACR) specifically for medical imaging.